Last Updated on August 6, 2022 by Max

 Preparation: Put one tablespoon of the mixture into 250 ml of hot boiling water.
 Stop heating when you have introduced the herbs, leave to cool out with the coated pot.
 Drink tea in the morning and in the evening 30 min before the meal.

 This tea is an excellent preventative treatment of enlarged prostate and prostatitis in men over 50.
-Healthy men follow the procedure for two months a year, men with prostatitis and prostatic lithiasis (stones)-1-4 months a year, and men with adenoma or early cancer- 6 months a year.
-In all cases after the first month of treatment, two weeks of pause are recommended, followed by 2-5 uninterrupted cures.
+Healthy men follow the procedure for two months a year, men with prostatitis and prostatic lithiasis (stones) for 1-4 months a year, and men with adenoma or early cancer- for six months a year.
+After the first month of treatment, two weeks of pause are recommended in all cases, followed by 2-5 uninterrupted cures.

 Therapeutic effect: tea stimulates micturition so that active substances from the herbs stimulate wound healing, lower inflammation, and disappear adenoma, pains and infections.